 Taste: (rather thin mouthfeel) vanilla extract, nuts, grain, Werther’s Original candy, funky wet oak, polished leather

-Finish: medium (shorter than expected for the proof and supposed age blend), notable warmth (more on the mouth/throat rather than the chest), sharp vanilla, fading baking spice
+Finish: medium (shorter than expected for the proof and assumed maturity), notable warmth (more on the mouth/throat rather than the chest), sharp vanilla, fading baking spice